Hsabonchi/JS/Teaching_JS/conditional statements.md

 <pre>

+   Conditional statements are the way computers can make decisions.
+Conditional statements always have an if part, which tells the app or program in general what to do when the condition is true.

+   Conditional statements also usually have an else part, which tells the app or program in general what to do when the condition is false.

     Conditions Type:

      If statement: is used to specify a block of code to be executed, if a specified condition is true.
      If - else statement: is used to specify a new condition to test, if the first condition is false then it will be redirected to the else part.

-     Logical conditions: Are features of programming languages "conditional statement", we will list them below:- Less than: a < b
+     Logical conditions: Are features of programming languages "conditional statement", we will list them below:-

+         Less than: a < b
          Less than or equal to: a <= b
          Greater than: a > b